rackerlabs/genestack/docs/k8s-kubespray.md

                  cluster.yml
 ```

+!!! tip

-> Given the use of a venv, when running with `sudo` be sure to use the full path and pass through your environment variables; `sudo -E /home/ubuntu/.venvs/genestack/bin/ansible-playbook`.
+    Given the use of a venv, when running with `sudo` be sure to use the full path and pass through your environment variables; `sudo -E /home/ubuntu/.venvs/genestack/bin/ansible-playbook`.

 Once the cluster is online, you can run `kubectl` to interact with the environment.